ARMmbed/uvisor/docs/PORTING.md

 ~/code/uvisor/platform/${family}/inc/configurations.h
 ```

-It contains the uVisor configurations for your family.
+This file contains the uVisor configurations for your family.
 Remember that each configuration triggers a separate release binary.
 This file should be auto-generated.
 Symbols that are common to all devices in the family should go first.
 Configuration-specific symbols are conditionally defined.
 The condition is based on a macro definition of the form `CONFIGURATION_${CONFIGURATION_NAME}`.

 The snippet below refers to the values shown in the example above.